ovidiugrebenisan/labs/lab-01-get-ready.md

 ## Learning Goals

-- Create a Kosli account and understand the platform basics
+- Create a Kosli account
 - Fork and set up the sample application repository
 - Verify that the CI/CD pipeline runs successfully
 - Understand the basic structure of the application and its deployment process

 ## Introduction

-Kosli is a DevOps platform that provides visibility and compliance for your software supply chain.
-It tracks changes throughout your development and deployment pipeline, recording what was built, tested, and deployed.
+Welcome to the first lab!

 Before diving into Kosli's features, you need to set up your account and verify that your sample application builds and deploys correctly.

-This lab uses a simple Java Micronaut application with a complete CI/CD pipeline already configured in GitHub Actions.
+This lab uses a simple [Java Micronaut application](app) with a complete CI/CD pipeline already configured in GitHub Actions.
 The pipeline builds the application, creates a Docker image, runs tests, and deploys it.

 In subsequent labs, you'll integrate Kosli to track all these activities.

 ## Prerequisites